Yes, I'm aware of all the latest "studies"

 to void this health issue, as well as educating our puppy people to "free feed" or feed raw.

-NO tacking needed for our Bijou Standard Poodles
+NO routine tacking, needed for our Bijou Standard Poodles raised how we do.

 I find it most amusing that the people that are most opposed are just those with "opinions" based on what